 FEES FOR AUDIT AND OTHER SERVICES 6.

 Fees for work as the Council's appointed auditor

-At this stage of the audit we are not planning any divergence from the scale fees set by PSAA as communicated in our fee letter of 24 April 2017, and updated in our Audit Progress Report in January 2018.
+At this stage of the audit we are not planning any divergence from the scale fees set by PSAA as communicated in our fee letter of 27 March 2018.